Mother of Sorrows Catholic Church

 As of 2022, Mother of Sorrows and St. Joseph Church were both closed and only to be used for 2 masses a year under Bishop David Bonner.
 In 2024 Mother of Sorrows had some of its ceiling fall into the church, leaving many to believe the building has structure damage.
 Fr.
 John Keehner, Pastor of Our Lady of Peace Parish is waiting on an independent study by the diocese whether to premaritally close the church.
 At this point in time, it looks to be the direction and fate of the historic church.

 On April 6, 2025 Bishop Elect John Keehner, Bishop Elect of Souix City Iowa, announced in a letter from Bishop Bonner, at the 4:30 mass that Mother of Sorrows has significant structural issues in the ceiling and truss work.
 After 2 independent studies, the church would need 1.2-2 million dollars work of upgrades in order to reopen the structure.
 Bishop Bonner feels that the church can’t afford to take on the project and that it will remain closed.
 St. Joseph Church in Ashtabula also remains a secondary worship site for the parish but will likely see the same fate as Mother of Sorrows.
+June 18, 2026 will be the Closing Mass for St. Joseph Church in Ashtabula.
 Fr.
-Connor Hetzel now Pastor and the parish finance and parish councils will work with the diocese to see what is next.
+Connor Hetzel now Pastor, Nick Perkowski, Pastoral Leader, and the parish finance and parish councils will work with the diocese to see what is next.

 On October 5, 2025 the Diocese of Youngstown and Bishop David Bonner released a statement for Mother of Sorrows and St. Joseph Church both secondary worship sites for Our Lady of Peace Parish.
 "Upon a petition presented by the pastoral and finance councils of Our Lady of Peace Parish, the Presbyteral Council unanimously recommended that Our Lady of Peace Parish churches of Mother of Sorrows and Saint Joseph be reduced to profane but not sordid use, effective November 30, 2025.
 Mother of Sorrows Church had ceiling damage that could be remediated, however that repair was only addressing a narrowly defined section of the ceiling and does not come with a guarantee that such work would be sufficient.
 Saint Joseph Church has several needs to be addressed, however, due to the decline of the neighborhood, it was necessary to institute a sign-up procedure to safeguard parishioners and parish property for weekly prayer.
 Since the Octave of Easter, no one has been participating in the preservation of the spiritual and historical heritage of the church."